 There are opportunities for termly parents' consultations for all children when parents are invited to come to school to discuss their child's progress with the classteacher.
 For children who receive SEN support, additional review meetings are held at least termly.
-We usually hold these meetings in school, although we can also hold them in the family home if parents would prefer (see Covid-19 addendum for current procedures).
-At this meeting, the classteacher will share your child's Individual Provision Map (IPM) with you, explaining how your child is getting on, what progress has been made in working towards their personal targets and what their next steps will be.
+We usually hold these meetings in school, although we can also hold them in the family home if parents would prefer.
+At this meeting, the classteacher will share your child's support plan with you, explaining how your child is getting on, what progress has been made in working towards their personal targets and what their next steps will be.
 Sometimes the SENCO and/or professionals from external agencies who work with your child contribute to these meetings.
 In some cases, your child may also be invited to the meeting.